Warriors Express Shock and Grief Over Kobe Bryant’s Sudden Death

 The Golden State Warriors’ Chase Center in San Francisco projected an image of late Los Angeles Lakers star Kobe Bryant Sunday, among reports about the helicopter crash that killed him, his 13-year-old daughter and several others.

-Initial reports stated that five people were killed in the crash, but Los Angeles officials confirmed that the flight manifest indicated that nine people were on board.
-The incident, including the number of victims, is under investigation.
+Initial reports stated that five people were killed in the crash, but Los Angeles officials confirmed that nine people were on board the helicopter and everyone died.

 The Warriors released a statement in reaction to Bryant’s passing.